 There was a time when you build it and the customers would flock in.
 However, the market has become saturated enough to offer strict competition in every niche.

 Serial entrepreneurs now focus on three things: sales, marketing, and growth hacking.
-In order to succeed in your niche, you need to have a growth and marketing strategy in place as well.
+In order to succeed in your niche, you need to have a growth strategy in place as well.

 First-time startup founders get too engrossed in their business and often disregard the growth and marketing aspects, or (in best case scenarios), delay them until the product is complete.

 This is a grave mistake.
 It usually means that if the startup fails, they are left with a useless product and many wasted years.

 Emil Lamprecht of Growth Mechanics, in his entrepreneur tips and strategies book, suggest building the startup with a marketing plan in mind.

 “These two sides must always play off each other, as the product dictates the direction, but the marketing dictates the function/look/feel.”

 João Romão of GetSocial.io says that early hiring can kill your company.
 He tells the story of his own company and how hiring too many people too soon lead to an unforeseen death of his startup.